HTML Minifier

 • Paste your whole HTML code in the Text Box.

-• Hit Minify button to minify the HTML code.
+• Hit the Minify button to minify the HTML code.

 • Then a new box will appear with your minified version of the code.